timvisee/hhs-p7-spark-docker/INSTALLATION_WINDOWS.md

 If you're running one of these three versions, you must follow the regular installation instructions [here](README.md#usage).
 * Windows Vista, XP or earlier isn't supported.
+* The container does not work well under these Windows versions.

 #### Introduction
 You're running Windows 7, 8 or Windows 10 Home/Mobile.